mrchrisrobinson/eSign-Template-API-Quick-Start-Guide/index.md

 On the left side of the screen are a list of possible fields to Drag and Drop onto the PDF.
 Drag and Drop the following fields:

     1. Signature Field - Auto-populates
-    2. Signer Name Field - Auto-populates
-    3. Date Signed Field - Auto-populates
-    4. Text Field - Requires metadata
+    2. Text Field - Requires metadata

 Our Drag and Drop fields contain their own metadata such as: